joe-castle/timrjs/README.md

 npm install timrjs --save
 ```

-Alternatively you can include the following CDN:
+Alternatively you can include the following:
 > https://cdn.rawgit.com/joesmith100/timrjs/master/dist/timr.js
 > https://cdn.rawgit.com/joesmith100/timrjs/master/dist/timr.min.js

-Or you could include `node_modules/dist/timr.js` on your page with a standalone `<script>` tag.
+Or you can include `node_modules/dist/timr.js` on your page with a standalone `<script>` tag.

 Both of these will expose a single global method `Timr`.
 Alternatively, they will define a module if you are using RequireJS `require(['timrjs'])`.